oleksandrmaslov/zmk-input-gestures/README.md

 To be clear: right now, this is not for the faint of heart.

-**Before you start, you should make sure that you have a working input devive by following this: https://zmk.dev/docs/features/pointing**
+**Before you start, you should make sure that you have a working input device by following this: https://zmk.dev/docs/features/pointing**

 ## Table of Contents